acl-devsign-winter-2018/budget-tracker/LAB-3.md

 Change your project to use async actions that communicate data changes to the server.

+1. On all your `actions.test.js`, change to `it.skip`
+    - We will learn how to test on Monday
 1. Add a service module for making API calls
     - Robin will provide server
     - Create a method for each needed service (addCategory, addExpense, etc. etc.)